 ii.
-Tier 2 Solar Energy Systems include Ground-Mounted Solar Energy Systems with system capacity up to 25kW AC and that generate no more than 110 % of the electricity consumed on the site over the previous 12 months for on-site or net metering use only.
+Tier 2 Solar Energy Systems include Ground-Mounted Solar Energy Systems with system capacity up to 1,000kW AC (or 1 MW) and that generate no more than 110 % of the electricity consumed on the site over the previous 12 months for on-site or net metering use only.